 - Will meet the changing needs of the profession through lifelong learning.

-The Biomedical Engineering Program has established 13 educational outcomes in support of our department objectives.
+The Biomedical Engineering Program has established the following educational outcomes in support of the educational objectives of our department.
 Accordingly, students graduating from the Biomedical Engineering Program will demonstrate:

-- An ability to design and conduct experiments, as well as to analyze and interpret data from living and non-living systems (general criterion 3b and program criteria).
+(6).
+An ability to develop and conduct appropriate experimentation, analyze and interpret data from living and non-living systems, and use engineering judgment to draw conclusions

-- An ability to address the problems associated with the interaction between living and non-living materials and systems (program criteria).
+(9).
+An ability to address the problems associated with the interaction between living and non-living materials and systems.